mnemnion/QuikTest.jl/docs/src/index.md

-Especially if you're accustomed to writing your tests at the REPL already, you may be tempted to use `==` to compare a result with its expected value.  `QuikTest` makes no attempt to detect or correct for this, what you'll end up with is not the test you want.
+Especially if you're accustomed to writing your tests at the REPL already, you may be tempted to use `==` to compare a result with its expected value.  `QuikTest` makes no attempt to detect or correct for this, so what you'll end up with won't be the test you want.

 ```jldoctest
 julia> fruits = Dict(:a => "apple", :b => "berry")